 - Repeated viewings of movies or video games showing male figures with popping muscle teen boys who seem to link a perfect body with life’s rewards might also be at an enhanced risk of developing an eating disorder.
 These teens might say things like, “If I were thin, I could do it.”
 They might also blame their failures on weight or body shame.
 These thought patterns could quickly blossom into disordered eating.

 Teen boys with eating disorders and addictions certainly need help, but it can be hard for families to access meaningful assistance.
 Many programs are designed for adolescent girls, and the help they give might leave teen boys feeling yet more isolated and alone.
 They might already feel like misfits, and forcing them into a program for girls could make those feelings all the more intense.

-Thankfully, as more young men are coming forward with their concerns about body image, more programs are being developed that could help teens to heal.
+Thankfully, as more young men are coming forward with their concerns about body image, more programs are being developed that could help teens heal.
 Researchers are studying the sorts of therapies that boys tend to enjoy, and counselors are amending their approaches to assist with the special needs of boys who have addictions.

 In our facility, for example, we provide clients with science-based therapies that have been proven effective in enhancing body image.
-Our private counseling sessions can allow adolescent boys to really discuss their concerns, while our group courses can help them to develop new skills.
-At Muir Wood, we even provide adventure therapies that can help teens with eating disorders to revel in what their bodies can do, not what their bodies look like to outsiders.
+Our private counseling sessions can allow adolescent boys to discuss their concerns, while our group courses can help them to develop new skills.
+At Muir Wood, we even provide adventure therapies that can help teens with eating disorders revel in what their bodies can do, not what their bodies look like to outsiders.

 Our program is made just for teens, so there’s no embarrassment or shame involved.
 Healing is what we provide.
 If you’d like to find out more, we invite you to download our parent’s information packet and call us to find out more.